SmartTechAIResearch/vApus-wmi-net/README.md

-Like vApus-wmi but strictly in dotnet 4.5 instead of java 6 with a bridge to dotnet for accessing Windows Instrumentation.
-This is in fact a replacement for vApus-wmi --> too much problems.
+A WMI agent written in C# (dotnet 4.5).
+Bypasses all remote WMI problems.
+Listens to TCP port 5556 (can be set in the file vApus-agent.properties).

-Not derived from the vApus-agent base classes, since those are java, but simular to it and uses the same communication protocol.
+Not derived from the vApus-agent base classes, since those are Java (and Java bridges to dotnet == evil), but similar to it and uses the same communication protocol.
 See the vApus-agent readme for a description of that.

 The AssemblyFileVersion should be updated each time a new version is released.